 Continuous support is particularly important as we approach our 40th reunion.
 If you contributed annually since 2014, your ongoing support over the next two years will help us qualify once again for the Class of ’79 Cup for Donor Loyalty presented during reunion ‘19 weekend.
 To donate, use any of the giving options below:

 Further information, including matching gift eligibility and giving society levels, can be found at https://giving.cornell.edu/waystogive/

-Be In Touch: For more information, content suggestions for future newsletters, or any questions concerning the above, please contact Danna Levy, newsletter editor and class co-Vice President, Communications (DannaRLevy@gmail.com); to contribute content for class social media platforms (Facebook, Twitter, etc.), please contact Mary Maxon Grainger, co-Vice President, Communications (email@example.com); for class website, contact Larry Stone, class Webmaster (email@example.com).Send additional questions or comments regarding the Class to firstname.lastname@example.org and we'll forward them to the appropriate person.
+Be In Touch: For more information, content suggestions for future newsletters, or any questions concerning the above, please contact Danna Levy, newsletter editor and Class Co-Vice President, Communications (DannaRLevy@gmail.com); to contribute content for class social media platforms (Facebook, Twitter, etc.), please contact Mary Maxon Grainger, Co-Vice President, Communications (email@example.com); for class website, contact Larry Stone, Class Webmaster (firstname.lastname@example.org).
+If you have personal news for publication in the Class Notes section of the Cornell Alumni Magazine, contact our Class Correspondents, Linda Moses (email@example.com), Kathy Zappia Gould (Kathy.firstname.lastname@example.org), or Cindy Ahlgren Shea (email@example.com).Send additional questions or comments regarding the Class to firstname.lastname@example.org and we'll forward them to the appropriate person.